ncphillips/makersasylum.com/_events/workshop-for-executives.md

   title: What to expect?
 - template: body-copy
   content: |-
-    1\.
-Flirt with technology workshops such as drone making, robo wars, augmented & virtual reality and more
+    * The Jugaad School - how to frugally innovate in a corporate environment

-    2\.
-The Jugaad School - how to frugally innovate in a corporate environment
+    * Workshops such as drone making, robo wars, augmented & virtual reality and more

-    3\.
-Hack your products with our makers to give them a new twist
+    * Hack your products with our makers to give them a new twist

-    4\.
-How to not see a museum done as part of an outdoor retreat
+    * How to not see a museum done as part of an outdoor retreat

-    5\.
-Hackathons and innovative ideathons
+    * Hackathons and innovative ideathons
 date: 2019-04-18 17:02:05 +0530
 published: false